rust-lang/rust/src/doc/rustc-dev-guide/src/closure.md

 [upvar]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_typeck/check/upvar/index.html
 [ty]:https://doc.rust-lang.org/nightly/nightly-rustc/rustc/ty/index.html

-Before we go any further, let's discuss how we can examine the flow of coontrol through the rustc codebase.
+Before we go any further, let's discuss how we can examine the flow of control through the rustc codebase.
 For closures specifically, set the `RUST_LOG` env variable as below and collect the output in a file: